c-blake/procs/README.md

 GENERAL COMMENTS
 ----------------
-This program is a melange of various procps/top/pidof/pgrep/pkill functionality with plans for whole system statistics.
-It supports environment-variable-driven themed colorized process display based upon builtin process traits and also based upon user-defined process classifications.
-It also supports "merging" or "rolling up" statistics for processes related to each other in user-defined ways, e.g. all kernel threads.
+This program is a melange of various procps/top/pidof/pgrep/pkill functionality.
+It does environment-variable-driven themed display of process and system-wide metadata colorized by builtin process traits and also based upon user-defined process classifications.
+It also supports "merging" or "rolling up" statistics for processes related to each other in user-defined ways, e.g. kernel threads or `firefox` processes.
 Conceptually, this is similar to what already happens with the process statistics for a multi-threaded program, but the relationship between merged procs can be less reliant upon kernel categories.

-Configuration is similar enough to https://github.com/c-blake/lc/ that they can share theme files for the multi-command.
+Configuration is similar enough to https://github.com/c-blake/lc/ that they can share theme files via symlinks.
 Some ideas like username abbreviation and the kind/color systems carry over almost exactly.
 Unlike `lc`, `procs` is intended to also be a user-friendly API/library interface to process statistics/data.
 So, it can perhaps facilitate other new utility programs.
 Its only non-stdlib dependency is `cligen`.

 Though written in Nim, not C, this API/multicommand is about as efficient or faster.  `procs` tries hard not to make unnecessary system calls.
 E.g., with a